128technology/docs/docs/plugin_sip_alg.md

 ## SIP Message Changes

-The 128T `sip-alg` functionality is completely stateless and works by applying the NAT rules to every SIP message sent and received.
+The 128T `sip-alg` functionality is completely stateless and works by applying NAT rules to every SIP message sent and received.
 The SIP stack, however, is aware of directionality and uses this information to fix the messages with the correct set of IP addresses.

 #### Outbound Call Changes